sj-piano/ethereum-smart-contract-toolset/docs/README-hello-world.md

 See the balance of the address that will deploy the contract:
-`npm exec -- ts-node scripts/get-balance.ts --address-file user-data/ethereum-mainnet-address.txt`
+`pnpm ts-node scripts/get-balance.ts --address-file user-data/ethereum-mainnet-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`npm exec -- ts-node scripts/HelloWorld/estimate-fees.ts --network=mainnet`
+`pnpm ts-node scripts/HelloWorld/estimate-fees.ts --network=mainnet`

 If a fee limit is exceeded, and you are willing to spend the money, increase the `MAX_FEE_PER_TRANSACTION_USD` value in `user-config.env`.
 Re-run the `hello-world/estimate-fees.ts` command above to confirm that no fee limit will be exceeded.

 Deploy the contract to the Ethereum mainnet:
-`npm exec -- ts-node scripts/HelloWorld/deploy.ts --network=mainnet --log-level info`
+`pnpm ts-node scripts/HelloWorld/deploy.ts --network=mainnet --log-level info`

 This will output an address.
 Copy this address into the `user-config.env` file as `HELLO_WORLD_MAINNET_ADDRESS`.

 Confirm deployment:
-`npm exec -- ts-node scripts/check-contract-exists --network=mainnet --address-name='HELLO_WORLD_MAINNET_ADDRESS' --log-level info`
+`pnpm ts-node scripts/check-contract-exists --network=mainnet --address-name='HELLO_WORLD_MAINNET_ADDRESS' --log-level info`

 Print the message stored in the contract:
-`npm exec -- ts-node scripts/HelloWorld/get-message.ts --network=mainnet --log-level info`
+`pnpm ts-node scripts/HelloWorld/get-message.ts --network=mainnet --log-level info`

 Create a new input file:
 `cp user-data/HelloWorld/example-update-message.json user-data/HelloWorld/update-message-mainnet.json`